Devour Art & Culture at 9 of the Best Museums in the World

 If you’re looking for free attractions in Chicago, look out for free museum days at the Art Institute — they’re a great opportunity to experience this notable collection of art.

-Interestingly, the Art Institute of Chicago has partnered with Chicago Line Cruises — they offer an Eco Boat Cruise down the Chicago River which explores the ecological issues facing the area.
+Interestingly, the Art Institute of Chicago has partnered with Chicago Line Cruises — they offer an Eco Boat Cruise down the Chicago River that explores the ecological issues facing the area.

 Photo Credit: Getty Images